A Brief History

 The new Clubhouse proved to be very popular with both sporting members and an ever increasing social membership.
 So much so that it was extended in 1993 and again in 2005 to provide improved member facilities and also a spectator balcony overlooking the ground.
 Several local community groups regularly use the facilities, either in the Harold Appleton Lounge or the Fred Brunton Bar.
 The Presidents Lounge is a members (and their guests) only room.
 A separate pavilion block & outdoor artificial nets were constructed in 1995, with a new tea room and balcony added to the pavilion in 2012.
 Three new 'state of the art' outdoor nets were opened in 2016.

 Quite a journey from being a village side in the late 1800's, to running two sides in the 1950's, and three sides plus an under 17 XI in the 1970's.
 The ground change in 1973 and the explosion of junior cricket soon afterwards, lead us to the present day set up.
-Marton CC now field three weekend teams in the NYSD Leagues and a further eight junior age-group teams (including girls) in various area leagues.
+Marton CC now field four weekend senior teams and a midweek over 40's XI in the NYSD Leagues.
+Our thriving Junior section run a further eight age-group teams (including girls) in various area leagues.